-Yu Tamaki Hoso: International Solo Trombonist
+Yu Tamaki Hoso: Solo Trombonist

-A Japanese Solo Trombonist active worldwide, Yu Tamaki expands his diverse activities from being a trombone soloist, to a chamber and orchestra musician, educator, entrepreneur, author and producer.
-An official artist for Pro Arte Musicae of Tokyo, S.E.
-Shires Company of the USA and willie's Custom Brass of Yamanashi, the Music Director of FukuTama Festival of Shimane, Yu currently resides in Denmark.
+A Japanese solo trombonist active worldwide, Yu Tamaki Hoso is a chamber and orchestra musician, educator, entrepreneur, published author, and producer.
+Yu currently resides in Denmark and serves as an official artist for Pro Arte Musicae of Tokyo, S.E.
+Shires Company of Boston, and Willie's Custom Brass of Yamanashi, as well as Music Director of FukuTama Festival in Shimane.

 1980: Born in Ashiya, Japan

 1999: High School Diploma, Hyogo Pref.
 Nishimomiya High School, Music Department

 2002: Scholarship Fellow, Pacific Music Festival (Dir.
 Charles Dutoit)